 5. Use Bass Traps

-6. White Noise Machine
+6. Obtain a White Noise Machine

-While using a white noise may not seem to be the right choice for this project, I can assure you that it will work if you use it correctly.
-The best way to prevent noise is to actually play the white noise outside instead of inside) the room.
+While using white noise may not seem like the right choice for this type of project, it’ll work if you use it correctly.
+With this method, the best way to prevent noise from escaping a room is to play the white noise outside (instead of inside) the room.
 In fact, if you want the sounds in the room to be unhearable from the outside, you should play the white noise directly outside the door.

-Here is an article on the best white noise machines.
+For more information, here’s an article on the best white noise machines.